-With the paper park feature, reversing pin-fed report paper out of the printer is quick and easy.
+With the paper park feature, reversing pin-feed paper out of the printer is quick and easy.
 Reloading paper is even easier.
+With pin-feed paper parked, you can load a cut sheet.

-To park pin-fed report paper, use the following procedure:
+To park pin-feed paper, use the following procedure:

-- 1. Tear off the last printed report page at the perforation. - 2.
+- 1. Tear off the last printed sheet at the perforation. - 2.
 Press the Paper Park button on the control panel.
 The printer reverse feeds the paper until the leading edge of the first sheet is halfway through the tractors.